xchgeax/discordac/README.md

-# Discord Slash
+# Discord Applied Commands

-**Discord Slash** is a Go package that provides an easy way to manage Discord's new slash commands.
+**Discord Applied Commands** is a Go package that provides an easy way to manage Discord's commands.
-It provides a high level API to make and register slash commands for your Discord Bot.
+It provides a high level API to make and register commands for your Discord Bot.

 **The package is in an early state of development, any kind of contribution is welcomed!**

 ## Getting Started
 ### Installing
-`go get github.com/vlaetansky/discordslash`
+`go get github.com/vlaetansky/discordac`

 ### Usage
 Import the package

-`import "github.com/vlaetansky/discordslash"`
+`import "github.com/vlaetansky/discordac"`

+Firstly you need to create a DiscordGo session, it will be referred to as _**discordGoSession**_ further.
-Please refer to a DiscordGo documentation to read on how to create a DiscordGo Session.
+Please refer to a DiscordGo documentation to learn on how to create a DiscordGo Session.

-Create a new DiscordSlash manager which provides a high level API for managing commands
+Create a new DiscordAC manager which provides a high level API for managing commands

-`DiSlash = discordslash.New(discordGoSession)`
+`DAC = discordac.New(discordGoSession)`

 Next, the manager must be initialized

-`DiSlash.Init()`
+`DAC.Init()`

 In order to register application commands you must first open a websocket connection

 `discordGoSession.Open()`

-You can now create your own commands and register them with one of the options
+You can now create your own commands ([example commands](https://github.com/vlaetansky/discordac/tree/master/examples/dslash/internals/commands)) and register them with

-`DiSlash.RegisterCommand(SlashedCommand)`

-`DiSlash.RegisterCommands(...SlashedCommands)`

-`DiSlash.RegisterCommandWithin(guildId, SlashedCommand)`

-`DiSlash.RegisterCommandsWithin(guildId, ...SlashedCommands)`

-During bot shutdown, you should also unregister all the commands

-`DiSlash.UnregisterCommands()`
+`DAC.RegisterCommands(...SlashedCommands)`

+You can register a particular command separately, this can be useful to register a command in a specific guild:

+`DAC.RegisterCommand(...SlashedCommands)`

+Note: generally you should register your commands using RegisterCommands(..SlashedCommands) method to avoid sending too many command creation requests to Discord API

-(Please refer to the [examples](https://github.com/vlaetansky/discordslash/tree/master/examples) folder to learn how to create commands)
+(Please refer to the [examples](https://github.com/vlaetansky/discordac/tree/master/examples) folder to learn more)